 And of course, no best things to do in Sydney list is complete without a mention of the famous Harbour Bridge.
 Whilst it is expensive so not always worth it if you’re on a budget, if you can afford it I would definitely recommend doing the Harbour Bridge Climb.
 The Bridge takes you 134 metres above sea level and gives the best views of Sydney no matter what time of day you go.
 It may seem a little scary at first but even as someone scared on heights, I never found it too bad since you’re always securely tied to the bridge.

-There are three different bridge climbs at different prices.
-The first is the sampler climb which allows you to walk up the inner arch of the bridge to about half way up.
+There are four different bridge climbs at different prices.
+The first is the Sampler Climb which allows you to walk up the inner arch of the bridge to about half way up.
 This costs $174 for adults or $148 for children and only lasts one and a half hours.
-The second is the express climb which lasts two and a half hours and costs between $268 and $403 for adults depending what time of day you go and between $188 and $293 for children.
-The final one is the normal bridge climb which lasts three and a half hours and costs the same as the express tour.
+This climb is not currently available.
+The second is the Express Summit Climb which lasts two and a half hours and costs between $268 and $403 for adults depending what time of day you go and between $188 and $293 for children.
+The next one is the Summit Climb which lasts three and a half hours and costs the same as the express tour.
 Both the express climb and normal bridge climb go all the way to the top of the Harbour Bridge but the express climb has fewer stops so it’s more geared towards those a little more physically active.
 The prices vary by what time of day you do the climb with dawn being the most expensive, followed by twilight, daytime and finally a night climb is the cheapest.
-I did the night climb and even in the dark, it is worth doing to see the 360-degree views of the city lights.
+I did the night Summit Climb and even in the dark, it is worth doing to see the 360-degree views of the city lights.
+From the 6th of September 2020 you can now do the Ultimate Bridge Climb which takes 3.5 hours and allows you to climb all the way across the Harbour Bridge from South to North and back again and costs $348 for adults or $149 for children.